tohidsmart/GoogleSearchCrawler/README.md

 ### Google Search Project Structure
 1. This solution is implemented using .Net Core version 2.1 and runs as a MVC application

-2. The root directory contains README file. solution file and projects folder
+2. The root directory contains README file, solution file and projects folders

 4. In order to be scalable and maintainable, the Search Crawler application divided into the following projects.
 ---